ahmadnazir/scribbles/source/linux/swap-space.rst

    sudo apt install gparted

-However, I can see that everything is allocated to my ext4 partition and I can't resize it to make room for a swap partition.
+If only one partition exists then it is the one being used and it is not possible to unmount it.
+Use a recovery disk to login as root, resize the the existing partition to make room for the swap partition.

 Enable swap
 -----------